realmagicgreen/magicgreenastro/src/content/posts/fight-inflammation-with-food.md

 ---
 title: Fight Inflammation With Food
-subtitle: "Inflammation is caused by unhealthy foods and lifestyle habits.
-You can treat it yourself with foods, exercise, good sleep and stress management."
+subtitle: 'Inflammation is caused by unhealthy foods and lifestyle habits.
+You can treat it yourself with foods, exercise, good sleep and stress management.'
-description: "Inflammation can occur in response to trauma, illness, stress, or unhealthy foods.
-Anti-inflammatory foods, exercise, good sleep and stress management can help."
+description: 'Inflammation can occur in response to trauma, illness, stress, or unhealthy foods.
+Anti-inflammatory foods, exercise, good sleep and stress management can help.'
 category: health
 pubDate: 2018-06-20
 publish: true